bigeasy/cadence/design.markdown

 });
 ```

-The assumption here is that in ordinary operation, noone is going to call us
+The assumption here is that in ordinary operation, no one is going to call us
 back with `typeof error === "function"`, but they could, I suppose, if they
 really wanted to.